midisenpai/cleanfolio/public/blogs/2019-06-06-getting-started-with-gnu-radio/index.md

+# Getting Started With GNU Radio

 This post covers the Ubuntu installation process and the beginner usage of GNU Radio using GNU Radio Companion for the construction of basic signal flowgraphs.

-# Section 1: GNU Radio
+## Section 1: GNU Radio

 As stated on [the official GNU Radio website](https://wiki.gnuradio.org/index.php/What_is_GNU_Radio%3F): GNU Radio is a free & open-source software development toolkit that provides signal processing blocks to implement software radios.
 Basically GNU Radio provides a set of signal processing blocks similar to what MATLAB provides, but without the need for licensing.
 Additionally, GNU Radio allows the source and destination of signal processing flowgraphs to be software-defined radio hardware such as the [RTL-SDR](https://www.rtl-sdr.com/), [HackRF one](https://greatscottgadgets.com/hackrf/one/), and [LimeSDR](https://www.crowdsupply.com/lime-micro/limesdr).